To the Last Man (Torchwood): Writing

 Helen Raynor, the writer of the episode, expressed an interest in writing a Toshiko-centric episode at the first script meeting for the second series of Torchwood.
 She wanted to write a story centred on Toshiko because she "absolutely [loves] Tosh as a character" and wanted "to take her on another step".
 Inspiration for the story came from a short fictional document written by James Goss for the in-universe Torchwood Institute website created by BBC Online for the first series.
 The document detailed a man whom Torchwood would defrost "once a year, give him a day out, and then pop him back in the freezer".
 Series creator Russell T Davies described the episode as a "love story" but felt it inevitable that the story would end in tears.
 In creating the character of Tommy Brockless, Raynor felt that he was "the perfect boyfriend" for Toshiko.
 However, she stated that their brief relationship was not a "mature relationship" but "a pretend relationship" as Toshiko only "gets him out of the box once a year".
-She added that what Tosh has to learn is that Tommy can't be "treated like a toy".
+She added that what Tosh has to learn is that Tommy cannot be "treated like a toy".
 In regards to the conclusion of the episode, she stated that "it's a hugely painful goodbye for both of them".

 Raynor was also inspired by the issue of World War I soldiers who were executed for cowardice when they were suffering from shellshock.
 One of the episode's working titles was "Soldier's Heart", an American Civil War term for shellshock.
 The final title recalls an infamous order from Field Marshal Douglas Haig on 11 April 1918, in response to the German spring offensive, which included the phrase: "Every position must be held to the last man: there must be no retirement".
 This policy led shell-shocked soldiers, like the fictional Tommy, to be sent back to war after a very short recuperation period.
 Director Andy Goddard felt that a scene in which Tommy watches footage of the Iraq War was key to the episode; this experience tells Tommy that the human condition has not changed since 1918 and that humanity still makes the same mistakes.
 During the episode, Jack suggests that the British army executed "more than 300" shell-shocked soldiers for cowardice during the First World War.
 Executions for all offences numbered 346, of which 40 were for murder or mutiny.
 The remaining 306 were for desertion (266), cowardice (18), and other offences (22).
 While some of these can now be attributed to shell shock, most cannot, although all 306 were posthumously pardoned in 2006.
 Early drafts of the episode included Tommy asking for Suzie Costello, a member of the Torchwood Institute who had committed suicide in the series' 2006 premiere episode.
 In regards to the sensitive material in the episode, actress Naoko Mori stated that whilst reading the script she "kind of forgot it was Torchwood and [that] it was science-fiction".
 She found the climax of the episode "heartbreaking".